-- 1.1 The purpose of this Topic Paper is to set out how the Council will assess and allocate housing site options to meet its proposed housing target for the Local Plan Review 2018-2038.
-It summarises which sites are proposed for housing and which are not, including summary reasons for this decision. - 1.2 The criteria used for site selection were consulted on in the previous 2019 Spatial Housing Strategy and Infrastructure Delivery consultation and have been informed by comments received to that consultation.
+- 1.1 The purpose of this Topic Paper is to set out how the Council will assess and allocate housing site options to meet its proposed housing target for the Local Plan Review 2018-2039.
+It summarises which sites are proposed for housing and which are not, including summary reasons for this decision. - 1.2 The criteria used for site selection were consulted on in the previous 2019 Spatial Housing Strategy and Infrastructure Delivery consultation and have been informed by comments received to that consultation and further evidence base work undertaken since the 2021 Preferred Options consultation.
 In order to show how sites performed against the various criteria, we have prepared detailed site assessment proformas for each site option.
 Each proforma seeks to summarise key elements of the Council's evidence base and site survey process relevant to each site in the manner proposed in the 2019 Spatial Housing Strategy & Infrastructure Delivery consultation.
-The Council has considered all factors in the round in arriving at a decision regarding which are the best performing sites in the District. - 1.3 This paper must be read alongside the Council's Local Plan Review Preferred Options consultation, which summarises the selected housing sites, the wider housing strategy the Council are proposing and the next steps the Council will undertake following the current consultation.
+The Council has considered all factors in the round in arriving at a decision regarding which are the best performing sites in the District. - 1.3 This paper must be read alongside the Council's Local Plan Review Publication Plan consultation, which summarises the selected housing sites, the wider housing strategy the Council are proposing and the next steps the Council will undertake following the current consultation.